 The Nei Ching (the Yellow Emperor’s classic of Internal Medicine) says, “If people pay attention to the five flavors and blend them well, their bones will remain straight, their muscles will remain tender and young, breath and blood will circulate freely, the pores will be in fine texture, and consequently breath and bones will be filled with the essence of life.”

-During the winter months, it’s imperative to give the lungs the flavor it needs to function optimally otherwise you may likely suffer from respiratory trouble, nasal congestion, and/or excess phlegm.
+It’s imperative to give the lungs the flavor it needs to function optimally otherwise you may likely suffer from respiratory trouble, nasal congestion, and/or excess phlegm.

 The sense organ associated with the lungs is the nose and the ability to smell and taste.
 The pungent and spicy flavor helps to clear the sinuses and stimulate the lungs into action.
-We can all witness the action of this flavor when we eat a spicy red radish or some green wasabi at a Japanese restaurant – those radishes will “open” your nasal and respiratory passages for sure!
+We can all witness the action of this flavor when we eat a spicy red radish or some green wasabi at a Japanese restaurant – those radishes open your nasal and respiratory passages for sure!

 - Red radishes